Union City, New Jersey: Public schools

-The newest school to open in Union City is Colin Powell Elementary School, which opened in September 2012 and was dedicated on February 7, 2013.
+Colin Powell Elementary School opened in September 2012 and was dedicated on February 7, 2013.
 It is the seventh educational facility created over the course of a decade, and the 14th school in the city.
 For the 2013–2014 school year students from Gilmore and Hudson Schools were relocated to Colin Powell, so that the former schools, both of which are over 100 years old, could undergo renovations.
+The K-5 school, which is located on New York Avenue and 15th Street, was visited by its namesake, former Secretary of State Colin Powell, in June 2013.

 Woodrow Wilson School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive, during the 2004–2005 school year.
 The Blue Ribbon School Award of Excellence was awarded again to Woodrow Wilson for the 2014–2015 school year.